payplug/payplug-plugin-mcp/Readme.md

 - Minor features:
     - Error and log management
+    - Concurrence handler (queuing system, text file, ?)
     - Validation of received data
-    - Module configuration (API key, merchant parameters)
     - Multilingual support (messages, notifications)
     - HTTP response management (statuses, messages)
     - Basic user interface management (confirmation/error messages)
+    - Requirements validation

 ## Structure of the module
     src
     ├── actions: All actions related to a workflow
+    ├── gateways: All gateway
     ├── utilities
     │   ├── helpers: Reusable static methods, generic, non-business
     │   ├── validators: Data validation (validator)
-    │   └── traits: Reusable methods for one or more classes/interfaces
+    │   ├── traits: Reusable methods for one or more classes/interfaces
-    ├── services: Ready-to-use object (single task)
+    │   └── services: Ready-to-use object (single task)
     ├── models
     │   ├── repositories: Communication with the database │   ├── entities: Definition of an object and its attributes (getter/setter)